 The performance gain from unrolling depends on your kernel and the unrolling factor, so experiment to see what suits your kernel.
 It is typically best to keep the unroll factor at eight or below.

 10.3.2 Kernel unroller command examples

-Table showing examples of kernel unroller commands.
+Examples of kernel unroller commands.